Wine, enjoyed in moderation, is a healthy food which enriches life.

 He will lead us in a tasting of his wines followed by a light supper as we watch the sun set.
 (B,L,D)

-After the tour we will taste the wines before leaving for the airport.
 Our drive there will take us through the beautiful Kawarau Gorge.

 Conditions